soitun/BotBrowser/DISCLAIMER.md

 ### Security Risks
 - Users are responsible for securing their own systems
-- No guarantee that use of this software is undetectable
+- No guarantee that use of this software maintains complete privacy
 - Potential for exposure if misused

 ### Legal Risks